 Board members attending meetings or events to perform a substantial Board-related service are paid salary per diem and reimbursed for travel-related expenses.
-Attendance at gatherings, events, hearings, conferences or meetings other than official Board or Committee meetings shallare be approved in advance by the Board President and the Executive Officer.
+Attendance at gatherings, events, hearings, conferences or meetings other than official Board or Committee meetings shall be approved in advance by the Board President and the Executive Officer.

-The term "day actually spent in the discharge of official duties" means Board members are paid such time as is expended from the commencement of a Board meeting or Committee meeting to the conclusion of that meeting.
+Board members are paid such time as is expended from the commencement of a Board or Committee meeting to the conclusion of that meeting.
 Where it is necessary for a Board member to leave early from a meeting, the Board President shall determine if the member has provided a substantial service during the meeting and, if so, shall authorize payment of salary per diem and reimbursement for travel-related expenses.